tkotani/test/README.md

 as a part of the Makefile.
 Thus we have to check settings in it in advance to run "make PLATFORM=...".
 LIBMATH= should contain path to the math libraries, FFTW, BLAS and LAPACK.
 An example is
-  LIBMATH= /usr/lib/libfftw3.so.3 /usr/lib/liblapack.so.3gf /usr/lib/libblas.so.3gf
+  LIBMATH="/usr/lib/libfftw3.so.3 /usr/lib/liblapack.so.3gf
+  /usr/lib/libblas.so.3gf"
-I think FFLAGS=, FFLAGS_LESS=... can be choosed by your own manner.
-But usually Make.inc.gfortran worsk as it is.
+Compilar options FFLAGS=, FFLAGS_LESS=... can be choosed by your own manner.
+But usually Make.inc.gfortran works without changes (let me know your changes; I like to include it in ecalj).

 Let us think about an ifort case.
-In this case, "make PLATFORM=ifort" usually.
+In this case, we run
+>make PLATFORM=ifort LIBMATH='-lmkl'
 There are several MAKEINC/Make.inc.ifort*
 (not _mpik*) with which we installed to machines.
 You can choose one of them or you can set your own Make.inc.ifort.*
 (compilar, compilar options, math library).
-I think "make PLATFORM=ifort" works well for ifort.

-But you may need to add -heap-arrays 1
+You may need to add -heap-arrays 100 (or 0)
 (Because we use large stacksize; but I am not so sure about this.
  In a case, -heap-arrays option did not generate working binaries.
  However, I think "ulimit -s unlimited" before QSGW calculations and so on works OK.
 So, maybe we don't need -heap-arrays option.)
-LIBMATH=-lmkl works (including BLAS+LAPACK+FFTW) for latest ifort.

-For other cases, run "make PLATFORM=foobar" where foobar can be ifort or something else. foobar corresponds to an include file lm7K/MAKEINC/Make.inc.foobar.

 Warning messages like ": warning: ignoring old commands for target `/vxcnls.o'" is just because of problem of Makefile. you can neglect this.
 We will fix it..

-Current ecalj with gfortran4.6 or 4.7 works fine with FFLAGS=-O2, but failed with FFLAGS=-O3.
+I saw that current ecalj with gfortran4.6 or 4.7 works fine with FFLAGS=-O2, but failed with FFLAGS=-O3.
+(I am not sure now).

 Parallel make like
 >make -j24 PLATFORM=gfortran
 can speed it up for multicore machines(24 core in this case).
 But it stops because of dependency is not well-described in our current Makefile.
 In such case, repeat it a few times, or repeat it without -j24.

-Finally do "make PLATFORM=gfortran install"
+Finally run
+>make PLATFORM=gfortran install
 This just copy required files (binaries and scripts) to your ~/bin.
 (check it in Makefile).
-If you don't like to copy them to your ~/bin, replace ~/bin to a directory you like, at the bottom of Makefile.
+If you like to copy them to ~/xxx instead of~/bin, make with BINDIR=xxx.

 (For CMD workshop participants: run
 >make PLATFORM=ifort.cmd
 which corresponds to MAKEINC/Make.inc.ifort.cmd
 We did not set "-heap-array 100" option since it give not working binaries.)

 ##### (2) make MPI LDA part.
 lmf-MPIK and lmfgw-MPIK are needed for gwsc.
 These are k-point